Globals

 bashunit::is_command_available

-bashunit::is_command_available: Checks if command is available
+bashunit::is_command_available <command>: Checks if a command is available inPATH.